 Stencils are basically a "template" with a design cut from it.
 They're used to paint a design onto a surface (such as wood, fabric, walls, etc).
 This is done by applying paint (stenciling) through the cut-out holes in the stencil.
 After applying paint, you lift the stencil and the design is on the surface.

 The Stencilsmith uses the highest quality materials available.
-All of our stencils are precisely cut with a LASER, using professional-grade, 7 mil (.007"), transparent blue polyester (Mylar) plastic.
+All of our stencils are precisely cut with a laser, using professional-grade, 7 mil (.007"), transparent blue polyester (Mylar) plastic.

 Mylar is often used to generically refer to polyester film or plastic sheet.

-Definitions of commonly used thickness terms:
+This is its thickness.
+Here are some additional definitions of commonly used thickness terms:

 In reference to thickness or gauge, is "mils" the same as millimeters or microns?

 Our stencils are flexible, durable and re-usable.
 They are transparent, which help make alignment much easier.
-Our stencils can be used on both flat and curved surfaces.... perfect for painting on wood, canvas, walls, fabric, furniture, shaker boxes... and SO much more!
+Our stencils can be used on both flat and curved surfaces, perfect for painting on wood, canvas, walls, fabric, furniture, shaker boxes and so much more!

 Once you've had the chance to paint with our stencils, you will appreciate the added strength and attention to detail, we put into each and every stencil.

+The STENCIL SIZE is the measurement of the entire stencil.
+The ACTUAL IMAGE SIZE is the measurement of the design itself.
 Please pay close attention to sizes listed in the description (stencil vs. image size).
 The descriptions can vary by stencil.